NathanToneNg/Thermal-Modeling-in-Matlab/README.md

 ## Usage
 * The GUI is initially accessed with overallGUI.
 This function will reset all variables to defaults, so if you want to change only a few variables, use chooseSettings1 in the case of one material, or chooseSettings2 in the case of two materials of differing properties.

-* The parameters can be viewed using printParameters, and individual programs with variables set can be run in the Thermal*Ind functions.
+* The parameters can be viewed and modified in the workspace using printParameters, and individual programs with variables set can be run in the Thermal*Ind functions.

 * It is recommended that the user run "clear global" between different instances to ensure that there are no artifacts from previous runs.

-Other programs with _check and exp are various checks that the program works as predicted in basic cases, checking that total energy/temperature remains constant when no energy should be lost, and that there is exponential decay.
+* Clarifications on parameter settings can are in the _clarifications.md_ file.

 #### Time-distance scale
 * In everything except the amount of energy used, time and distance are proportional by time \alpha distance^2.
 Thus, if we are doing simple cases of heat dissipation, converting distance up by a degree of magnitude means increasing time by two degrees of magnitude.
 Note that all dimensions must decrease evenly- you may not decrease just one dimension by a degree of magnitude and decrease time with it.